kathynguuyen/CART315_Prototype03/README.md

 1. Is the forest too spooky or it feels like you could go on a nice walk?
 2. What could be added to make the experience better (since the game is mainly just walking)?
 3. Is there any bugs?

+#Reflections

+I achieved my goal of making the game more relaxing.
+However, I do want to make the game more engaging by adding more birds to find and also making the exploration less linear and a bit more over the place.
+But, I also want to keep in mind that I don't want to make the game too hard since I want to keep the relaxing vibe.
+I also need to fix a problem with the camera where you can't look up and down.